 Coverage continues this week for ConnectHome.
 Here is a report from the Hechinger Report.
 It includes a cool map showing the percentage of individuals that have high-speed Internet access at home across the United States.
 Additional coverage on ConnectHome from the U.S. News and World Report here.
+Also, check out this interview with Julián Castro, the former mayor of San Antonio, Texas, who is now President Obama's second Secretary of Housing and Urban Development.

 “I believe that all of us have a role to play—the public sector, the private sector, and the nonprofit sector—in ensuring that there's broader connectivity to the Internet.
 I'm proud of this effort and proud of all the partners that are part of it.
 My hope is that by demonstrating success with ConnectHome, we'll see an expansion of this in the years to come,” he said.